 consists of a specific suite of attributes that allow them to forage more efficiently, such as dark locations adjacent to light locations or deep pools that allow the predator to hide and ambush their prey.
 There are multiple locations in the Delta that contain these physical attributes and attract predatory fish that prey upon covered fish species.

 BDCP Objective #2

-Reduce predation by non-native predatory fish
+Reduce susceptibility to, and impact of predation by non-native predatory fish on juvenile outmigrants.